morses/CS460-F21-ClassRepo/application_setup/commands.md

 ```

 ### Add DB connection with connection string named SampleConnection.
 Sample connection strings.
 NOTE: The `\\` is for when this connection string is written inside the appsettings.json file, which must be in a JSON format.
 To get a `\` char in JSON you must escape it as `\\`.
-When you put this connection string into the dotnet user-secrets you no longer need the escape sequence.
+When you put this connection string into the dotnet user-secrets, to hide your username and password, you no longer need the escape sequence.

 ```
 # Docker (password is in single quotes in case it has special characters, would still